 My searches through his archives have unearthed much that was lost or is hard to find.
-The opportunity to produce this expanded edition seems just too good to miss.

 Various intended changes recovered from his archive include the acknowledgement of more predecessors in the quest for a transparent fly, the date of Skues & McCaskie's discovery of the Blue-Winged Pale Watery, and the main American distributor for Cellulite and his other dressing materials.
 The most significant loss was the description of four new flies, variations on the mayfly known as “uprights.”
 The meat of this edition thus represents Dunne’s original intentions for his Second Edition.

 Two short, lyrical articles of his on dry-fly fishiing also survive.
 They are aimed at the beginner, consequently they form a useful introduction to the main book.
 The May-Fly is Hatching is an undated typescript found among Dunne’s papers.
 As far as I know it is reproduced here for the first time.
 Note the arch remark at the end about pioneer aircraft, at which he was an old hand.
 The Fly on the Water was first published in W.A.
 Hunter’s anthology Fisherman’s Pie (A. & C. Black, 1926).
 Hunter reprinted it a few years later, as a clip-in booklet for the C. Farlow & Co. catalogue, fulfilling a promise which Dunne had made to them.